Mohammed-af/image-pipeline/image-pipeline/README.md

 # Connect to PostgreSQL and see everything
 docker exec -it postgres psql -U postgres -d imagedb

-//Once connected, run these queries:
+-Once connected, run these queries:

 \x on  -- Enable expanded display
 SELECT * FROM image_records ORDER BY processed_at DESC;